 Logistics Coordinator Apprenticeship

-The Logistics Coordinator apprenticeship is an exciting opportunity for anyone who enjoys working with people and organising tasks.
-This varied role underpins the transport services for internal and external customers of a dynamic global recycling company.
+This is an exciting opportunity for anyone who enjoys working with people and organising tasks, as this role underpins the transport services for our internal and external customers.

 - Representing the company professionally and being courteous with stakeholders at all times.

 - Supporting the Transport Manager and other transport staff in carrying out their duties.

 - Talking to customers and recording transport requests.

 - Learning how to route deliveries and collections to meet customers needs.